Summer sports are indeed back

 - Fans will be allowed to attend games.
 Schools will restrict bleacher seating, so bringing your own lawn chair is recommended

-- Do not attend if you are feeling ill or know you have been in contact with anyone confirm to have COVID-19
+- Do not attend if you are feeling ill or know you have been in contact with anyone confirmed to have COVID-19

 - Sunflower seed spitting is prohibited for players, coaches and fans